erlsci/coers/README.md

 ## About

 Coers is a very small library to provide small coercion on primitive types in Erlang.
-This library was built essentially for internal tools at derniercri.io
+While originally created for use with internal tools at [derniercri.io](https://derniercri.io/), it is useful for Erlang/BEAM projects that consume arbitrary string data from external systems that don't support Erlang terms, JSON, or industry standard data serialisation.

 ## Build & Test